Rekhyt/damage-report-client-dht/README.md

 Reports temperature &amp; humidity data of a DHT sensor in a Raspberry Pi to the [damage-report](https://github.com/Rekhyt/damage-report) service.

+## Installation
+This is a single standalone CLI script.
+I recommend installing it globally:

+`npm i -g damage-report-client-dht`

 ## Environment Variables
 * `TYPE` - **(required)** One of 11 or 22 for the DHT11 or DHT22/AM2302 respectively.
 * `PIN` - **required** The GPIO pin that the sensor is connected to.